-Old decision meets new case
+The old decision meets new case

 In throwing out the sons’ wrongful death suit, Kentucky lower courts pointed to the 1952 ruling.
 It blocked any lawsuits against police for damages caused by police pursuits, explaining “police cannot be made insurers of the conduct of the culprits they chase.”

 The 2019 ruling states, “We instead hold that an officer can be the cause-in-fact and legal cause of damages inflicted upon a third party as a result of a negligent pursuit.”